Jackie Doyle-Price was appointed Parliamentary Under Secretary of State at the Department of Health on 14 June 2017.

 Jackie worked for the Sheffield Enterprise Agency and for South Yorkshire Police.
 In 1994 she joined the Corporation of London and was Private Secretary to the Lord Mayor of London from 2000-2005.
 She later joined the Financial Services Authority as an adviser to the Financial Services Consumer Panel.

-Parliamentary Under Secretary of State for Mental Health and Inequalities
+Parliamentary Under Secretary of State for Mental Health, Inequalities and Suicide Prevention

 Previous roles in government